Holic75/Baldurs-gate-dnd-3.5/README.md

 – May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 2 number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
 (2d4 damage/healing at level 2 plus 2d4 per 4 levels).
 – May use Spontaneous Spell Channeling
 ```
 SPONTANEOUS SPELL CHANNELING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into her weapon(s) to add number of 1d4 dice equal to level of sacrificed spell to her sneak attack damage for next 10 seconds.
-Ability lasts for 3 rounds, or until the first spell is sacrificed.
 ```
 – At 1st level chooses two domains that grant her access to additional spells, normally not available to Clerics of other domains.
 – Gets one bonus feat at levels 25 and 30.